 It should be noted that diversity and inclusion on college campuses doesn’t only benefit minority students.
 Learning with people from various backgrounds encourages collaboration and innovation, benefiting all students.
 Research shows that the overall academic and social effects of increased racial diversity on campus include higher levels of academic achievement and the improvement of friendships and relationships.

 Whether we realize it or not, a college campus is like opening the door to the entire world without traveling anywhere else.
 Not only are college campuses filled with students of various ethnicities and sexual and gender identities, there are also always a number of international students and students who identify with various faiths as well.
 Instead of being a point of contention, this is an opportunity to increase cooperation and understanding.
-Unfortunately, too many students seem to squander this chance to develop a sense of self, increase their cultural awareness, and realise the unique environment that college campuses present.
+Unfortunately, too many students seem to squander this chance to develop a sense of self, increase their cultural awareness, and realize the unique environment that college campuses present.

 Increasingly, students are seeking opportunities to study abroad as a way to immerse themselves in new exciting environments and cultures.
 Studying and traveling abroad is a great way to do that, but it is also important to take advantage of opportunities to learn from the people of diverse backgrounds right here at home.